filamentphp/filament/packages/notifications/docs/02-sending-notifications.md

     .send()
 ```

-### Emitting Livewire events from notification actions
+### Dispatching Livewire events from notification actions

 Sometimes you want to execute additional code when a notification action is clicked.
-This can be achieved by setting a Livewire event which should be emitted on clicking the action.
+This can be achieved by setting a Livewire event which should be dispatchted on clicking the action.
 You may optionally pass an array of data, which will be available as parameters in the event listener on your Livewire component:

 ```php
 use Filament\Notifications\Actions\Action;